-Local Graduation Honors to be activi class time third senio nine- he purpose of determining honors conferred during graduation ities, the District shall calculate rank using grades available at the of calculation at the end of the nine-week grading period of the r year.
-The grade for the third week grading period shall be as the semester grade for this ose. numerical grade average to a sufficient number of decimal places until the tie is broken to determine recognition as valedictorian or salutatorian.
-If the tie is still not broken, the District shall recognize all students involved in the tie as sharing the honor and title. instit Distr as rec eligit hono recog rank admi he purpose of applications to utions of higher education, the ict shall also calculate class rank quired by state law.
-The District's pility criteria for local graduation rs shall apply only for local gnitions and shall not restrict class for the purpose of automatic ssion under state law.
-[See LEGAL)] Hon or Graduates The District shall recognize with white cords each student in the top five percent of the graduating class, including the valedictorian and the salutatorian.
+Local Graduation Honors For the purpose of determining honors to be conferred during graduation activities, the District shall calculate class rank using grades available at the time of calculation at the end of the third nine-week grading period of the senior year.
+The grade for the third nine-week grading period shall be used as the semester grade for this numerical grade average to a sufficient number of decimal places until the tie is broken to determine recognition as valedictorian or salutatorian.
+If the tie is still not broken, the District shall recognize all students involved in the tie as sharing the purpose.
+For the purpose of applications to institutions of higher education, the District shall also calculate class rank as required by state law.
+The District's eligibility criteria for local graduation honors shall apply only for local recognitions and shall not restrict class rank for the purpose of automatic admission under state law.
+[See EIC(LEGAL)] Honor Graduates honor and title.
+The District shall recognize with white cords each student in the top five percent of the graduating class, including the valedictorian and the salutatorian.
 To be recognized as a top five percent graduate, a student shall be graduating after exactly eight semesters of enrollment in high school.
-Valedictorian and Salutatorian The v shall highe respe valedictorian and salutatorian be the eligible students with the est and second-highest rank, ctively.
-To be eligible for such gnition, a student must: The District shall recognize with gold cords each student who has completed the distinguished level of achievement under the foundation program with a cumulative weighted numerical grade average no lower than 90.
-1. Have been continuously enrolled in the same high school in the District for the two academic school years immediately preceding graduation; High grad nest-Ranking uate The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the scholarship certificate from the state of Texas.
-2. Have completed the distinguished level of achievement under the foundation program for LDU TE ISSUED: 3/19/20 U 2018.01 LOCAL)-X 18 ADOPTED 5 of 5 graduation; and High Scho ol Bell Schedule 3.
-Be graduating after exactly four years of enrollment in high school.
-Beag e Pass ISD DATE ISSUED: 3/19/201 LDU 2018.01 8 4 of 5 0000 First Bell 8:25 A AM S EIC(LOCAL)-X S 1 st Period 8:30 AM - 9:50 AM 8 2 nd Period 9:55 AM - 11:15 AM Eagle Pass ISD 159901 000 3 rd Period 11:20 AM - 1:20 PM ACADEMIC ACHIEVEM CLASS RANKING IENT EIC (LOCAL) SS 1 st Lunch Class: 11:5 2 nd Lunch 11:20 AM - 11:50 AM 5 AM - 1:20 PM 12:05 PM - 12:35 PM Breaking Ties num ase of a tie in weighted herical grade averages, the rict shall compute the 3000 Class: 11:20 3 rd Lunch AM 8:30 AM - 9:50 AM 9:55 AM - 11:15 AM 11:20 AM - 11:20 PM 11:20 AM - 11:20 PM 11:20 FM - 12:35 PM 0 AM - 12:05 PM - 12:35 PM 0 AM - 12:05 PM - 12:0 PM 12:50 PM - 12:0 PM 12:50 PM - 2:45 PM 2:50 PM - 4:10 PM ghted 8 4 th Period 1:25 PM - 2:45 PM 8 5 th Period 2:50 PM - 4:10 PM 6 Ŏ 0000000 000000000000000000000000000000000000
+Valedictorian and Salutatorian The valedictorian and salutatorian shall be the eligible students with the highest and second-highest rank, respectively.
+To be eligible for such recognition, a student must: The District shall recognize with gold cords each student who has completed the distinguished level of achievement under the foundation program with a cumulative weighted numerical grade average no lower than 90.
+Have been continuously enrolled in the same high school in the District for the two academic school years immediately preceding graduation; Have completed the distinguished level of achievement under the Highest-Ranking graduate The student meeting the local eligibility criteria for recognition as the valedictorian shall also be considered the highest-ranking graduate for purposes of receiving the scholarship certificate from the state of Texas. foundation program for graduation; and DATE ISSUED: 3/19/2 LDU 2018.01 EIC(LOCAL)-X 2018 ADOPTED 5 of 5 Be graduating after exactly four years of enrollment in high school.
+High Sch ool Bell Schedule DATE ISSUED: 3/19/ LDU 2018.01 EIC(LOCAL)-X 2018 4 of 5 y y y y y y y y y y y y y y y y y y y First Bell 8:25 5 AM Eagle Pass ISD 159901 2 1st Period 8:30 AM - 10:00 AM ACADEMIC ACHIEV CLASS RANKING /EMENT EIC (LOCAL) 2 nd Period 10:05 AM - 11:35 AM Breaking Ties In case of a tie in weighted numerical grade averages, the District shall compute the weighted 3 rd Period 1 st Lunch 2 nd Lunch Classe 1 11:35 AM - 1:40 PM 11:35 AM - 12:05 PM Class: 12:10 AM - 1:40 PM 12:25 PM - 12:55 PM 1:40 AM - 12:25 PM/1:00 PM-1:40 PM 3 rd Lunch 1:10 PM - 1:40 PM 40 AM - 1:10 PM 1:45 PM - 3:00 PM Sth Davis 1 2.05 DM 4.20 DM